 1.The International Environment Minister Zac Goldsmith launched a consultation and a call for evidence to gather views and expert evidence on trophy hunting, which ended after an extension in late February.
 Conservative MPs feel the governments proposal should now be fought, and a meeting of the All Party Parliamentary Group will focus on the subject, with speakers from IUCN and Oxford University’s Conservation Research Unit WildCRU.

-“The Queen’s Speech set out our (the governments) commitments to protecting and improving the environment for future generations, which included bringing forward proposals to ban imports from trophy hunting.
-We are now seeking your input on this topic.
-As well as consulting on future policy options, we are also issuing a call for evidence on the scale and impacts of the import and export of hunting trophies.”
+“The Queen’s Speech set out our (the governments) commitments to protecting and improving the environment for future generations, which included bringing forward proposals to ban imports from trophy hunting.”

 Savvas article on proposed changes by the NEC on the British Shooting Show